-Considering the voltage regulator as a black box with a voltage source controlled by VID and a series impedance, in order to achieve the 2.1mV/A load line, the impedance needs to be $2.1m\Omega$.
-The compensation design has to target the output impedance of the converter to be $2.1m\Omega$.
+Considering the voltage regulator as a black box with a voltage source controlled by VID and a series impedance, in order to achieve the 2.1 mV/A load line, the impedance needs to be $2.1 \text{m}\Omega$.
+The compensation design has to target the output impedance of the converter to be $2.1 \text{m}\Omega$.
 There is a mathematical calculation file available to the user.
 The power stage parameters such as L and Cs are needed as the input to calculate the compensation component values.
-Attention has to be paid to the input resistor to the FB pin.
+Attention must be paid to the input resistor to the FB pin.
 Too high of a resistor will cause an error to the output voltage regulation because of bias current flowing in the FB pin.
-It is better to keep this resistor below 3k when using this file.
+It is better to keep this resistor below $3k\Omega$ when using this file.